Tensho/terraform-pagerduty-service/README.md

 ## Usage

 > [!WARNING]
-> PagerDuty service can't be created without a reference to an escalation policy.
+> Technical PagerDuty service can't be created without a reference to an escalation policy.
 > Make sure to create an escalation policy before creating a service.

 ```hcl